BUSINESS PROBLEMS: A COMPLIANCE WAKE-UP CALL

 After launching the product internally, we conducted a training call with the service team and gave them a week to explore the system before launching it publicly.

 The service team includes the corporate secretary, compliance, and client support services.
-The purpose is to introduce them to the new internal system and onboarding process, so the CSS team can guide them during the process and answer their questions.
+The purpose is to introduce them to the new internal system and onboarding process, so the CSS team can guide users during the process and answer their questions.

 LESSON LEARNED